 Dannie Rosenhammer (MA & Dip Counselling, MBACP, EMDR Therapist)

 In the past I have worked for an NHS counselling service, four charities and in private practice.
-This has given me a lot of experience of supporting people with many different life challenges.
+This has given me a lot of experience of supporting people with various life challenges.

 Currently I provide counselling for young people at 42nd Street, a long-standing Greater Manchester charity.
 I also have a number of places in my Glossop-based private practice for people of all ages.

-In early 2017 I completed the standard training in EMDR (Eye Movement Desensitization and Reprocessing) therapy and I am now working towards accreditation.
-I am glad to be able to offer this highly effective trauma therapy at a reasonable rate.
+In early 2017 I completed the standard training in EMDR (Eye Movement Desensitization and Reprocessing) therapy and obtained accreditation with the EMDR Association UK last year.

 Informal enquiries by phone or email are welcome.
 I feel it's really important you find the right counsellor, so I offer a free 30 minutes face-to-face or telephone consultation, to help you decide.